Understanding and Managing Transformer Noise: A Practical Guide for Electrical Equipment Buyers

 Common Acoustic Metrics

-• Vibration Measurement: Acceleration sensors detect structure-borne transfer
+• Vibration measurement to track structure-borne transfer

 Partial Discharge and Electrical Noise Correlation